Wednesday, November 29, 2017

 I didn't take a picture of my finished crock pot stew, but it was almost all gone by the time I got home from work.
 Recycled dinner at its best - a tomato almost too ripe, a couple of carrots, some small potatoes about to sprout - all went into the crockpot with a seasoning packet, some extra chopped garlic, water, and some stew meat.
 It was definitely a win.

 Eventually the front door will get painted, but that doesn't seem like it will happen soon.
 And anyway, its almost time to say goodbye to pumpkins and such.
 And in anticipation I bought a few items at Dollar Tree to spruce up a wreath for the front door.
-Can you believe that giant glittery reindeer was $1??
+Including this giant reindeer for $1.

 Monday, November 13, 2017